sindyoke/sindyoke.github.io/_posts/2019-05-02-Scientific-proof-that-open-space-is-the-deep-work-enemy.md

 ### Amazing hidden scientific connection I discovered

-One day I started to google _office noises_ (induced by having two colleagues munching cookies from a paper bag = munching x paper x crunchy cookies => despair!) and found out about a new word: **Misophonia**.
+One day I started to google _office noises_ (induced by having two colleagues munching cookies from a paper bag = munching x paper x crunchy cookies => they hit my auditory tolerance overload! :) ) and found out about a new word: **Misophonia**.
 You can google it, but the interesting fact is that people with thicker myelin are more prone to it!!!
 Wow!
 So if you practice, and learn to focus -> you get thicker myelin -> you are even more sensitive to office noise!

 ### Conclusion